How to Brand a Small Business – Startup Branding Tips

 Exaggerating services or accomplishments may result in an uptick in immediate clients, but their long-term status will be highly questionable.

-In fact, if these customers feel slighted or manipulated, they are very likely to tell friends and family about the negative experience, devaluing your branding for small business setups.
+If these customers feel slighted or manipulated, they are very likely to tell friends and family about the negative experience, devaluing your branding for small business setups.

 As a result, it’s crucial always to be honest with your branding.